ruizhengu/ICST-2025-Assignment-Projects/README.md

 # Search-based Automated Program Repair as Automated Assessment Tools

 **Definition of a "not runnable" tool:** *if the tool can work for reproduction (e.g. can work on Defects4J bugs), then the execution of the tool is correct.
-If the tool can not work on the programming assignments in the correct setup, then the tool is not runnable for the programming assignments.*
+If the tool can not work on the programming assignments or the simple example in the correct setup, then the tool is not runnable for the programming assignments.*

+A "runnable" tool only means the tool can run and does not guarantee it can generate meaningful results.

 ## ARJA